Cancer Treatment and Women’s Fertility – How Surrogacy Can Help You?

 Other types of surgery carried out to remove tumors in the pelvic or abdomen may also lead to scarring in and near reproductive organs.
 These are known as adhesions.
 Tumors can also block the Fallopian tubes, ovaries, or womb, stopping the eggs from journeying to meet the sperm.
 This implies that the eggs cannot undergo fertilization and implant in the womb.

 Our team evaluates every detail to find a peaceful solution to make your dream of becoming a Parent come true while going through cancer treatment.
 Want to know more, how cancer affects your fertility, and how surrogacy can help you complete your family using a Surrogate Mother?
-Please reach out to Physician’s Surrogacy agency, San Diego, California, and schedule a complimentary consultation.Schedule A Consultation
+Please reach out to the Physician’s Surrogacy agency, San Diego, California, and schedule a complimentary consultation.Schedule A Consultation